John Adams College and Career Academy

 John Adams College and Career Academy is a public high school located on the east side of Cleveland, Ohio, United States.
 It is part of the Cleveland Metropolitan School District.

 History

 John Adams High School opened at East 116th Street and Corlett Avenue in 1923.
 It was closed in 1995, along with West Technical, and Aviation High Schools to help cut the city's budget.
-The school was rebuilt and opened in 2006.
+The school was rebuilt and reopened in 2006.

 Clubs and activities

 The school's Latin Club functions as a local chapter of both the Ohio Junior Classical League (OJCL) and National Junior Classical League (NJCL).

 School uniforms

 The school followed the district dress code requiring polo shirts and dress trousers, skirts, and/or shorts.
 In 2014 it adopted a new rule requiring polo shirts with monogrammed school logos.

 Sports

 The mascot for the school is the Rebel.
 The primary rivals for the school's sports teams are the John F. Kennedy Eagles, who are located nearby, and the James Ford Rhodes Rams on the west side.